BlahBlahTK/Real-Estate-Listing/Documents/README.md

-## Overview
+# Overview

 I used AI tools to accelerate the development of a simple real estate listing platform with FastAPI backend and React frontend.
 Here's how I leveraged AI and the improvements I made.

-AI Tools Used
+## AI Tools Used

 1.ChatGPT (GPT-4): For generating boilerplate code, API routes, and React components 2.GitHub Copilot: For code completions and suggestions while implementing features 3.Codeium: For alternative suggestions and code explanations

-Backend Implementation with AI
+## Backend Implementation with AI

-Prompt Used:
+### Prompt Used:

-"Create a FastAPI backend for a real estate listing platform with these features:
+Create a FastAPI backend for a real estate listing platform with these features:

-In-memory storage (no database setup)
+1.In-memory storage (no database setup)
-CRUD operations for listings (title, description, price, location) Filter endpoint for price range and location
-Include proper request/response models
+2.CRUD operations for listings (title, description, price, location) 3.Filter endpoint for price range and location 4.Include proper request/response models
-Add basic error handling"
+5.Add basic error handling"

-AI-Generated Improvements:
+### AI-Generated Improvements:

 1.Enhanced Data Validation:
 python
-# Added more detailed Pydantic models based on AI suggestion
+Added more detailed Pydantic models based on AI suggestion class ListingCreate(BaseModel):
-class ListingCreate(BaseModel):
     title: str = Field(..., min_length=5, max_length=100)
     description: str = Field(..., min_length=10, max_length=500)